anjon/Kafka/Kafka-Project/kafka_cdc/README.md

     driver: bridge
 ```

-You can replace the cluster id by using the following command and replace it with the existing one.
+You can generate the `cluster.id` for your use by using the following command and replace it with the existing one.
 ```sh
 docker run --rm confluentinc/cp-server:7.9.0 kafka-storage random-uuid
 ```